Love: Psychological basis

+Psychology depicts love as a cognitive and social phenomenon.
 Psychologist Robert Sternberg formulated a triangular theory of love in which love has three components: intimacy, commitment, and passion.
 Intimacy is when two people share confidences and various details of their personal lives, and is usually shown in friendships and romantic love affairs.
 Commitment is the expectation that the relationship is permanent.
 Passionate love is shown in infatuation as well as romantic love.
 All forms of love are viewed as varying combinations of these three components.
 Non-love does not include any of these components.
 Liking only includes intimacy.
 Infatuated love only includes passion.
 Empty love only includes commitment.
 Romantic love includes both intimacy and passion.
 Companionate love includes intimacy and commitment.
 Fatuous love includes passion and commitment.
 Consummate love includes all three components.

 American psychologist Zick Rubin sought to define love by psychometrics in the 1970s.
 His work identifies a different set of three factors that constitute love: attachment, caring, and intimacy.

+Research on compassionate love describes a form of love centred on giving of oneself for the good of another.
+It can be directed towards a specific close other, close others generally, or towards strangers and humanity.

 Following developments in electrical theories such as Coulomb's law, which showed that positive and negative charges attract, analogs in human life were envisioned, such as "opposites attract".
 Research on human mating has generally found this not to be true when it comes to character and personality—people tend to like people similar to themselves.
 However, in a few unusual and specific domains, such as immune systems, it seems that humans prefer others who are unlike themselves (e.g., with an orthogonal immune system), perhaps because this will lead to a baby that has the best of both worlds.

 In recent years, various human bonding theories have been developed, described in terms of attachments, ties, bonds, and affinities.

 Some Western authorities into two main components, the altruistic and the narcissistic.
 This view is represented in the works of Scott Peck, whose work in the field of applied psychology explored the definitions of love and evil.
 Peck maintains that love is a combination of the "concern for the spiritual growth of another" and simple narcissism.
 In combination, love is an activity, not simply a feeling.

 Psychologist Erich Fromm maintained in his book The Art of Loving that love is not merely a feeling but is also actions, and that in fact the "feeling" of love is superficial in comparison to one's commitment to love via a series of loving actions over time.
 Fromm held that love is ultimately not a feeling at all, but rather is a commitment to, and adherence to, loving actions towards another, oneself, or many others, over a sustained duration.
 Fromm also described love as a conscious choice that in its early stages might originate as an involuntary feeling, but which then later no longer depends on those feelings, but rather depends only on conscious commitment.